Mathematics (MATH)

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS

-MATH 4380 Theory Statistical Inference 3 Credits
+MATH 4380 Intermediate Theory of Statistical Inference 3 Credits

 Department: College of Arts and Sciences

-A formal introduction to statistical inference, sampling theory, general principles of statistical inference, goodness of fit tests, regression and correlation, analysis of variance.
+This class formalizes and extends the material in Math 3370 – Introduction to Statistical Inference.
+The course provides a formal introduction to statistical inference, sampling theory, general principles of statistical inference, goodness of fit tests, regression and correlation, analysis of variance.

 Prerequisite(s): MATH 3370